JakobAIOdev/Hypeboost-Sneaker-Scraper/README.md

 # Hypeboost-Sneaker-Scraper
-Scraper for Sneaker Prices on Hypeboost with discord message
+A web Scraper for Sneaker Prices on Hypeboost with discord message.
+The Scraper will Scrape Price informations for all listed Sizes on Hypeboost and return you a list of them in your discord server.
+The message also includes the Hypeboost Product URL, StockX Product URL and Restocks Product URL for the Scraped Product.
+A Product Photo is also added to the return message.

 # How to use: